Meadows Fellowship Symposium: Plant Potential

 Oliver Kellhammer, artist and socio-ecological researcher, assistant professor at Parsons, New York

-Eduardo “Roth” Neira, artist, founder of Roth Architecture and creator of Azulik eco-hotel and cultural center, Francisco Uh May, QR, Mexico
+Roth, artist, founder of Roth Architecture and creator of Azulik eco-resort and Sfer IK museum, Tulum, Mexico

 Plant Potential is an event series curated by Aleksandra Jaeschke, 2019-21 Meadows Foundation Centennial Fellow in Architecture.
 It is sponsored by the Center for American Architecture and Design at The University of Texas at Austin School of Architecture.